SalomePlatform/shaper/src/FeaturesPlugin/doc/extrusionCutFeature.rst

 - **Axis** - if selected, it will be the direction of extrusion, otherwise objects normals will be used.
 - **To size**  - size for extrusion in the direction.
 - **From size** - size for extrusion in the opposite direction.
-- **Cut from** - contains a list of objects which will be cut from the result of extrusion.
+- **Cut from** - contains a list of objects to be cut by the result of extrusion.

 **TUI Commands**: